dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T399: Inclusivity is a fundamental value in Danish society.
+### T399: Denmark values diversity and inclusivity for everyone’s potential.

 |Support|
 |---|